Feohr/toad_writer/STYLE.md

 - ### Practices

-    1. Avoid working with generics if the given code can be written otherwise.
+    1. Avoid working with generics if the given code can be written otherwise with reasonable ease.
     ```rust
         // There is no need for a generics.
         struct Page<T> {